afattahi1387/library-management-site-project-created-with-laravel/README.md

 ### Install vendor Folder

-for Install vendor Folder, First Open Terminal Or Command Prompt in my_codes folder, Then Install This Command:
+for Install vendor Folder, First Open Terminal Or Command Prompt in my_codes folder, Then Enter This Command:

     composer install